Table of Contents:

 - File values for new users only

-The import will never change admin status for an existing user.
+The import will not change admin status for an existing user.
 The admin status for new users created by the import will be based on the file.
 This is a good option if the majority of admins are being set correctly by your file, but some manual edits in Absorb are desired.

 - Existing admins remain as admin

-The import will never disable admin status for an existing user.
+The import will not disable admin status for an existing user.
 The admin status for each user will be set based on whatever is provided in the file except for existing admin users.
 This is a good option if you know you need to manually turn on admin status in Absorb for some users, and don't want the import to overwrite those changes.
 Existing non-admins can still be switched to admins by the import.

 - Existing non-admins remain as non-admin

-The import will never enable admin status for an existing user.
+The import will not enable admin status for an existing user.
 The admin status for each user will be set based on whatever is provided in the file except for existing non-admin users.
 This is a good option if you know you need to manually turn off admin status in Absorb for some users, and don't want the import to overwrite those changes.
 Existing admins can still be switched to non-admins by the import.

 - Existing admins with specific role(s) remain as admin